 Treatment depends on the cause of the kidney swelling.
 Treatment may include:

-- A nephrostomy tube (allows the blocked urine to drain out of the body into a drainage bag)
+- Placing a tube into the kidney through the skin, to allow the blocked urine to drain out of the body into a drainage bag

 - Antibiotics for infections